BonoBono747/Comp6841-Project/Natas/Level-0.md

 <details>
 <summary>Spoilers</summary>

-I know that I need to access Google’s developer tools for this task, but I can’t remember how to do that.
+I knew that I needed to access Google’s developer tools for this task, but I couldn’t remember how to do that.
 So I looked it up, and there are three methods:
 1. Right-click on the webpage and click `View Page Source`.
 2. Press `F12`
 3. Press `Ctrl+Shift+I`